 But Sundby, whose father teaches law at the University of Miami, hopes not only to study the biological basis of behavior, but also to address the legal quandaries that will inevitably arise as we learn more about the interplay between the brain and behavior.
 After his freshman year of college, he joined the Oberlin Law Scholars, aiming at a career in law.
 “My aspiration is to help bridge the ideological and pedagogical gap between law and neuroscience,” he said.
 “Each field approaches human behavior from a fundamentally different standpoint and with different assumptions and goals, and my hope is to facilitate the communication necessary to deal with the issues that neuroscience raises for our criminal justice system.
 The importance of effective collaboration between the fields is ultimately what pushed me to find a graduate program that combines law and neuroscience.”

-Sundby entered Vanderbilt’s Ph.D. program in law and neuroscience as a John W. Wade law scholar in fall 2013.
-He considered several programs before choosing Vanderbilt because of its strong faculty in both areas.
-“Vanderbilt offered me the opportunity to be at the school where the definitive textbook on law and neuroscience is being written,” Sundby said.
+Sundby entered Vanderbilt’s Ph.D. program in law and neuroscience as a John W. Wade law scholar in fall 2013, attracted by Vanderbilt’s formal joint-degree program and the MacArthur Foundation Research Network on Law and Neuroscience, which is based at Vanderbilt and directed by Owen Jones, New York Alumni Chancellor’s Chair in Law and professor of biology.
+“Having professors in both fields who take an interest in their students and work, publish, and teach with them is really important to me,” Sundby said.
+Sundby considered several programs before choosing Vanderbilt because of its strong faculty in both areas.
+“Vanderbilt offered me the opportunity to be at the school where the definitive textbook on law and neuroscience was being written,” Sundby said.

 Sundby entered Vanderbilt after a stint as a research assistant in neuroscience laboratory at the Universidad Nacional de Quilmes in Buenos Aires, Argentina, where he worked on projects examining the physiological effects of chronic jetlag.
 Having lived for a “gap year” in Valencia, Spain, between high school and college, he had developed the fluency necessary to conduct research entirely in Spanish.